pmecpmec/Cosmiv/AGENT_PROMPTS/BIGROAD_BROKENPLANET.md

 # Agent: BIGROAD_BROKENPLANET

-**Purpose:** Audit the project and create the Big Road plan, updating everything for the Broken Planet vibe.
+**Purpose:** Audit the project and create the Big Road plan, updating everything for the Space inspired, sleek, and futuristic.

 ---

 ## 🪐 Agent Prompt

-You are an AI development assistant for **Cosmiv**, now adopting a **Broken Planet / neon-cosmic aesthetic**.
+You are an AI development assistant for **Cosmiv**, now adopting a **Space inspired, sleek, and futuristict / neon-cosmic aesthetic**.

 Your task is to **audit the current project** (`frontend`, `backend`, `pipeline`) and create a **fully detailed Big Road** for development.

 ### Requirements:

 1. **Identify all existing features** and mark which are **ready**, **in progress**, and **pending**, including:

    - AI video processing pipeline
    - OAuth integrations (Steam, Xbox, PlayStation, Nintendo)
    - Weekly montage system